 VALENTINE SPRITZ COOKIES

 It’s beginning to look a lot like – wait!
 Sorry about that, Dear Reader.
 Even though these Valentine Spritz Cookies are for Valentine’s Day, it seems that I’m still in Christmas mode.
-But, in my defense, it’s not my fault.
+But, in my defence, it’s not my fault.
 It seems as though the older I get, the faster time goes.
 That means that holidays begin to melt into each other.

 The truth of the matter is that I’m not that old.
 But, as I’ve mentioned before, the life of a food blogger is always on fast-forward.
-The Valentine Spritz Cookies that you see in the photos before you, were baked and photographed on January 13th.
+The Valentine Spritz Cookies that you see in the photos before you were baked and photographed on January 13th.
 You see, I have to so that the recipe is out there in time for Valentine’s Day.

 MY FIRST SPRITZ OR COOKIE PRESS